The right rewards credit card can help you get the most out of your Amazon purchases. Find out which cards yield the

 Which rewards credit card is best for Amazon?
 That mostly depends on whether you’re an Amazon Prime member, plan to be soon or don’t really want a membership at all.

-The Amazon Rewards Visa gives you 3% cash back on every Amazon purchase, and the Amazon Prime Visa Signature ups that ante, offering 5% cash back for Amazon Prime account holders, plus a limited-time offer of 10% back or more on select products through Prime Day.
+The Amazon Rewards Visa gives you 3% cash back on every Amazon.com purchase and the Amazon Prime Visa Signature ups that ante by offering 5% cash back for Amazon Prime account holders, plus a limited-time offer of 10% back or more on select products through Prime Day.
 Not surprisingly, though, you have to be an Amazon Prime member to qualify for the Prime version of the card.

 With Prime Day right around the corner, you may be wondering: Which of these is the best card to use on Amazon purchases?
 For that matter, are there any other cards out there that could earn an even better rewards rate on Amazon purchases?

 While the deck seems to be stacked clearly in favor of Amazon credit cards, there are some alternatives.
 This guide explains the major features of Amazon credit cards as well as some other rewards credit cards that yield good results.

 Comparing Amazon cards

 Let’s start by comparing the regular Amazon card to the Amazon Prime card.
 While the 5% cash back rate on the Amazon Prime Visa Signature card seems to be the best way to go, this is not necessarily the case.
 The best option may ultimately boil down to your shopping habits on Amazon.
 Here’s a breakdown of the two cards:

 Amazon Rewards Visa vs. Amazon Prime Rewards Visa Signature

 Amazon Rewards Visa

 |Sign-up bonus||$50 Amazon.com gift card when you’re approved||$100 Amazon.com gift card when you’re approved|